MissTitanK3/art/packages/store/src/db_maintenance/README.md

 Running and testing
 - If you're using Supabase CLI or a migration tool, apply `init_region.sql` first, then `init_rls.sql`.
 You can place incremental changes into files under `migrations/`.
+  - For existing deployments, apply the additive migration `migrations/20251030_05_comms_module.sql` to create the Comms tables, then re-run `init_rls.sql` (or cherry-pick the Comms section) to apply policies.

 RLS quick test (local session simulation)
 1. Simulate dispatcher role in the session: